mickarrastia/mobile-flashcards/README.md

 ![alt text](screenshots/2-deck.png "Deck") <br />

-4 - The screen to a card is a form with a question and answer.
+4 - The screen to add a card is a form with input fields for a question and an answer.

 ![alt text](screenshots/3-add-card.png "Add card") <br />